5 Things to Know About an NDA in a Business Sale

 However, as the seller, you will ultimately get to choose if you agree to a buyer’s revisions on your NDA.
 In some cases, negotiation of the NDA’s terms can set the tone for negotiations throughout the entire deal.

 If the buyer suggests large revisions to the NDA and you accept all of them, they may feel as though they have the upper hand in negotiations.
 If you accept a few suggestions and push back on some, it can warrant more respect from the buyer for future negotiations.

 What if you don’t want to agree to any of the suggested terms?

 You can decline the revisions and the buyer may still sign the NDA.
 Use your own judgment based on how good of a fit you feel the buyer is for your business.

 Protect The Confidentiality of Your Sale With an NDA

-The confidentiality of your sale is important, which is why it is key that you have prospective buyers sign a non-disclosure agreement to keep information about your sale private.
+The confidentiality of your sale is important, which is why it is key that you have prospective buyers sign a non-disclosure agreement.

 Now that you know what an NDA is, why it is useful, and how it can protect your confidentiality, the next step is learning how to properly vet buyers.

 Find out more about the different types of buyers that could purchase your business by reading our blog “The 5 Types of Buyers for Your Business”